neithern/g4music/README.md

 - Supports normalizing volume with ReplayGain.
 - Supports pipewire and other audio sink.
 - Supports MPRIS control.
-- Only need less than 500KB to install.

 ## Install from Flathub
 <a href="https://flathub.org/apps/com.github.neithern.g4music">